amclark42/so-youre-planning-to-vote-2020/sources-and-resources.md

 ## November 3rd and beyond

 * [“Parties ready for court battles over virus-era voting rights”](https://apnews.com/71adf90dabe4d6ccab781df75aafd76a) from _The Associated Press_.
 2020-04-07.
+* [“The escalating terrorism problem in the United States”](https://www.csis.org/analysis/escalating-terrorism-problem-united-states) from the Center for Strategic & International Studies.
+2020-06-17.
 * [“Trump refuses to commit to accepting election result as Biden enjoys poll lead”](https://www.theguardian.com/us-news/2020/jul/19/trump-joe-biden-coronavirus-polls) from _The Guardian_.
 2020-07-19.
 * [“A bipartisan group secretly gathered to game out a contested Trump-Biden election.
 It wasn’t pretty”](https://www.bostonglobe.com/2020/07/25/nation/bipartisan-group-secretly-gathered-game-out-contested-trump-biden-election-it-wasnt-pretty) from the _Boston Globe_.
 2020-07-26.
 * [“This ‘war game’ maps out what happens if the president contests the election”](https://www.wbur.org/onpoint/2020/07/28/election-war-games-trump-scenario) from _On Point_, National Public Radio (NPR).
 2020-07-28.